Important! Read this.

 We have moved to a new documentation platform.
 This section is no longer supported.
 For the up-to-date information, see Introduction to Control Tower.

 Control Tower is one of the main components of Business Edition used for:

 Before you start working with Control Tower, make sure there are no Windows updates pending, as some of them may cause improper operation of Control Tower.

 Control Tower is turned off by default when you start Intelligent Automation Cloud Business.
 To get access to Control Tower, do as follows.

-- Log in using your credentials (username and password you have created during the RPA Express installation):
+Log in using your credentials (username and password you have created during the Intelligent Automation Cloud Business installation).

 After launching Control Tower, you will see a dashboard with the following links:

-Clicking your user name in the top right corner of thee screen will bring up your account menu.
+Clicking your username in the top right corner of the screen will bring up your account menu.
 Here you can:

 To view your business processes, go to Business Processes > View All where you can find the list of your business processes.

-RPA Express comes with a set of sample business processes in Control Tower:
+Intelligent Automation Cloud Business comes with a set of sample business processes in Control Tower.